Skully, a.k.a. Death laughs at us all.

 A long time ago in a galaxy far, far away…

 In early 1982 at the age of 25, I was living in the Westport area of Kansas City (I grew up in Overland Park), and I had just acquired a brand new Kawasaki GPz 550 (a now legendary predecessor to the modern sportbike).
-Unfortunately, a few months later I had an accident.
-While riding in the rain, I went down and slid under the back of a car – breaking 14 ribs, and puncturing my right lung in three places.
-I spent a week in the hospital.
-This skullpture is based on the helmet I was wearing in that accident.
-On the back of the helmet is a dent where it struck the underside of the car (the differential, I believe).
-Obviously, the helmet saved my life, and I’ve carried it with me ever since (41 years as of the creation of this artwork).
+Unfortunately, a few months later I had a rather bad accident.
+While riding in the rain, I went down while in a turn, and slid under the back of a car – breaking 14 ribs, and puncturing my right lung in three places.
+I spent a week in the hospital and another two weeks recuperating at home.

-After recovering from the accident (about 3 weeks time), I repaired the motorcycle, and rode it to Los Angeles the following Labor Day weekend – a trip of 2,250 miles over four-plus days (explanatory maps are on the included memory stick).
-I went to Monterey first, then to L.A.
-It was one of the greatest adventures of my life.
-The bottom-left photo shows the bike somewhere in Nevada, the other is in the driveway of where I first lived (Lennox, CA).
+After recovering from the accident, I repaired the motorcycle, and rode it to Los Angeles the following Labor Day weekend – a trip of 2,250 miles over four-plus days (explanatory maps are on the included memory stick).
+I left Kansas City in the evening, planning on getting across Kansas and into Colorado by sunrise.
+From there, my plan was to continue through Colorado, then Utah, Nevada and California, where I would go to Monterey, then take Highway 1 south to L.A.

 Photo Gallery